CVE-2004-0465

 01 // Technical Summary

-WebConnect versions 6.5 and 6.4.4, and potentially earlier, are vulnerable to a directory traversal attack, allowing attackers to read sensitive configuration files.
-This vulnerability enables unauthorized access to critical information, potentially leading to system compromise and data exfiltration.
-Successful exploitation could provide attackers with credentials and other sensitive data, impacting the confidentiality and integrity of the system.
+WebConnect 6.5 and 6.4.4 (and potentially earlier versions) suffers from a critical directory traversal vulnerability allowing attackers to read sensitive configuration files.
+This flaw enables remote attackers to access confidential information, potentially leading to complete system compromise and data exfiltration.

 02 // Vulnerability Mechanism

 Step 1: Payload Delivery: The attacker crafts a malicious HTTP request to jretest.html on the vulnerable WebConnect server.
-This request includes the WCP_USER parameter.
+The request includes the WCP_USER parameter, which is designed to specify a user's configuration file.

 03 // Deep Technical Analysis